openstack/ironic-inspector/doc/source/usage.rst

     information on the nodes Ironic ports with that data.
 To enable LLDP in the inventory from IPA ``ipa-collect-lldp=1`` should be passed as a kernel parameter to the IPA ramdisk.
+``lldp_basic``
+    Processes LLDP data returned from inspection and parses TLVs from the Basic Management (802.1AB), 802.1Q, and 802.3 sets and stores the processed data back to the Ironic inspector data in Swift.

 Refer to :ref:`contributing_link` for information on how to write your own plugin.